Irishbecky91/TheWaggingTailor/README.md

 The website needs to enable the **Site Owner** to:
 - Add, edit and delete products on the site.
-- View orders in the admin screen
+- View orders on the admin screen

 With the user stories in mind, the developer created the below strategy table to determine the trade-off of importance and viability with the following results: